engsiraj/reactjs_best_practice/README.md

 ### adding the style css file

-Here is how we can add css file in react and use the classes in any component.
+we can add css file in react and use `className` instead of `class` as in css because `class` is reserve keyword for Javascript `classes`.

 ```js
 import React from "react";